Southampton–Fareham line: Netley Hospital branch line

 Between 24 August 1914 and 31 December 1918 approximately 1,200 hospital trains arrived at Netley.
 Each Tuesday and Friday a train left with discharged patients.
 Immediately prior to the Second World War rail movements on the hospital line averaged about five a year.
 During the war, very few hospital trains arrived at Netley until 1944, by which time it had been taken over by the American authorities.
 In order to use heavier locomotives, the track was relaid with good second-hand bullhead rails on fresh ballast.
 Following D-Day, casualties were brought by road but, when treated and fit to travel, were moved by ambulance trains to other hospitals for further treatment and convalescence.
 In June and July 1944, up to five fourteen-to-sixteen-coach trains left Netley Hospital daily with an engine at each end.
 Wet rails, combined with the steep gradient, could cause the trip up to the main line to take as long as forty-five minutes on occasions.
 The last train over the line was on 30 August 1955, when 700 class 0-6-0 No 30350 hauled out the remaining ward cars.

 Double track

 Double track was provided on the entire main line from St Denys to Fareham in 1910.

 Hamble Airfields

-In 1913 the Admiralty established an airfield at Hamble Point; there seem to have been more than one airfield concentrating on assembling seaplanes, and in 1917 the Admiralty established an Acceptance Depot.
+In 1913 the Admiralty established an airfield at Hamble Point; there seem to have been more than one airfield concentrating on assembling seaplanes, and in 1917 the Admiralty established an acceptance depot.
 This was a depot for the delivery and reception into service of Royal Naval Air Service aircraft, but it was not brought into use before the end of World War One.

-A branch line to it was built; it was subsequently used by the BP company, but has been disused since 1986 and subsequently removed.
+A branch line to it was built; it was subsequently used by the BP company, but has been disused since 1986.
+It is now the Hamble Rail Trail.